 Modi-Shah congratulated on passage of new citizenship law by Gujarat Assembly

-Ahmedabad, Jan 11: The Gujarat assembly passed a resolution congratulating Prime Minister Narendra Modi and Union home minister Amit Shah for amending the Citizenship Act.
+Ahmedabad, Jan 11: The Gujarat assembly passed a resolution congratulating Prime Minister Narendra Modi and Union Home Minister Amit Shah for amending the Citizenship Act.

 The resolution, which was opposed by Congress MLAs, claimed that persecuted minorities from Pakistan, Bangladesh and Afghanistan were not offered Indian citizenship in the past because of "policy of appeasement".

-Last month the legislative assembly of Kerala, where a CPM-led LDF government is in power, passed a resolution demanding scrapping of the controversial Act, becoming the first state in the country to do so.
+Last month the legislative assembly of Kerala, where a CPM-led LDF government is in power, passed a resolution demanding to scrap of the controversial Act, becoming the first state in the country to do so.

 On govt’s plea to transfer all petitions relating to citizenship law, SC issues notices